f5devcentral/xcmcndemoguide/README.rst

 .. figure:: assets/cloud_c_azure_5.png

 Open the list of networks and select the one we created earlier.
-Then add it by clicking **Add Item**.
+Then add it by clicking **Apply**.

 .. figure:: assets/cloud_c_azure_6.png